stepanataccolade/docsv2/sources/pipelines_configure.md

 # Configuring your application

 This section walks you through the workflow for configuring your application pipelines.
-We think of pipelines as the flow of your application from source control->ci->image registry->packaging into a deployable unit->deployment.
+We think of pipelines as the flow of your application from source control->ci->image registry->packaging into a deployable unit aka 'cell'->deploy the cell into an environment.

 At a high level, you need to follow the steps below:

 **Create your environment** You can choose an existing cluster on a supported deployment endpoint or create a new one using a config file in Terraform format.

-**Create your pipelines**
+**Create your pipelines** Configure your cell manifest, tag patterns that increment available cell manifest versions, and the projects that trigger your pipeline.

-**Deploy your application**
+**Deploy your application** Configure how a cell is deployed to an environment and deploy it.

 ##Creating an environment